|Download Installation Guide||Download Horizontal Fixing Guide|

 |Download Turnbuckle Guide||Download Vertical Fixing Guide|

-Correctly tensioning your Shade Sail is the key to its longevity, so when choosing hardware it is important take the allowances and limitations of each fitting into consideration.
+Whether you have purchased a Shade Sail from our pre-designed range or a bespoke product, correct tensioning of your Shade Sail is key to its longevity so when choosing hardware it is important take the allowances and limitations of each fitting into consideration.

-Once the post is ready to be secured, fill the hole in with pre-mixed concrete ensuring it is packed tightly.
+To install the post fill the hole in with pre-mixed concrete ensuring it is packed tightly.
 Leave this to set for at least 48 hours before removing any bracing and fitting the anchorage points.

 If using wooden posts, they should be at least 150mm in diameter.
 Metal posts should be a minimum of 120mm diameter with a 6mm wall thickness.

 If your anchorage point is to a building or brick structure, we advise that you ensure the brickwork is sound or seek the advice of a structural engineer.
 During poor weather and strong winds the loading on your Shade Sail can be enormous, and should not be underestimated.

 For anchorage points into brick structures a resin eyebolt or eye plates are generally suitable.
 Anchorages suitable for fixing into wooden posts or structures include eyebolts and eye plates.